Skip to content

 Happy (almost) Mother’s Day!

 I am a mother, I have a mother as does my husband.
-Typically, in the midst of the commercialism of living in the Western world, this week (the week before Mother's Day) our days are filled with the question "What should we do?
+Typically, in the midst of the commercialism of living in the Western world, this week (the week before Mother’s Day) our days are filled with the question “What should we do?
 Should we do it all together?
-Should we take our mothers our seperately?" … Continue reading Happy (almost) Mother’s Day!
+Should we take our mothers our seperately?” etc etc etc

 Mainstream Music – does it matter?

 Amnesty International hosted a concert in Brooklyn, New York, USA, yesterday.
-I had read about the line up a few weeks ago and thought to myself "WOW", which was quickly followed by a teeny wee bit of jealousy, as I work for the local NZ flavour of Amnesty, and we are just too far away … Continue reading Mainstream Music – does it matter?
+I had read about the line up a few weeks ago and thought to myself “WOW”, which was quickly followed by a teeny wee bit of jealousy, as I work for the local NZ flavour of Amnesty, and we are just too far away to attract the awesomely famous acts that our US colleagues can.